Why this matters

 Florida cottage food — your questions answered.

-Do I need a permit or license to sell cottage food in Florida?
+How much is a permit to sell food in Florida?

-No. Florida Statute § 500.80(6) explicitly preempts local regulation of cottage food operations.
-Counties and municipalities may not prohibit you or regulate how you prepare, process, store, or sell your products.
-General home-business rules — zoning, parking — still apply under § 559.955, but food-specific rules are blocked.
+No — § 500.80(6) preempts local governments from prohibiting cottage food operations or regulating how you prepare, process, store, or sell cottage food products.
+General home-based business conditions like zoning and parking can still apply under § 559.955, but food-specific local rules are blocked.

 Florida cottage food laws: what is the short version?

-Florida does not require state registration for the cottage food lane.
+Florida does not require state registration for basic cottage food sales.
 The annual gross sales cap is $250,000.
-Florida allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+Florida allows online orders, in-state shipping, seller delivery for cottage food sellers.

-Do I need a cottage food license in Florida?
+Do I need a cottage food license or permit in Florida?

-Not for the cottage food lane in the current data.
+Not for the basic cottage food path, based on the state sources cited on this page.
 Florida may still have label, food-category, local zoning, or other business rules, so check the official source before you sell.

 What foods can I sell from home in Florida?

-Florida's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+Florida's cottage food rules mainly cover foods that do not need time or temperature control for safety.
 Common no-go categories include tcs, meat, poultry, fish, shellfish.